gshanemiller/rdpmc/README.md

 3. Prior to running the code you must run `echo 2 > /sys/bus/event_source/devices/cpu/rdpmc`.
 This allows `rdpmc` to run in user mode.
 Otherwise the code will segfault.
 Default value is `1` (kernel only).
 You only need to do this once.
+4. This code makes no attempt to store counter values in an array for later retrieval, however, that's a glorified exercise in arrays
+5. I make not attempt to decipher the MSR register values.
+I lifted these from Nanobench (thank you), but with effort each of those hex addresses can be tracked to a PMU register via Intel's documentation
+6. There's no effort to deal with overflow.
+PMU counters are 40 bits long while `rdpmc_initialize` resets the counter to 0 at the beginning.
+Note Intel has support for detecting overflow

 # Example Output:
 The code as shipped benchmarks this code: